 Program Creation – A custom-designed program with goals is created to enable the tutor to target the areas in greatest need of improvement.

-Session Structure – Instruction and homework target three key areas: content review, test taking strategies, and simulated test practice.
+Session Structure – Instruction and homework target three key areas: content review, test-taking strategies, and simulated test practice.

 Streamlined Feedback – Parents receive progress reports after each tutoring session, and have access to our online portal, which provides practice test scores and feedback, homework assignments, and scheduling information.

-Superior ACT Test Prep in Arlington Virginia
+Superior ACT Test Prep in Arlington, VA

 Instead of a generic, one-size-fits-all program, Educational Connections’ tutors quickly assess strengths and weaknesses.
 Since no time is wasted on what students already know, each session targets areas where improvements will have the greatest impact on test scores.
 Plus, our tutors know how to use test prep strategies that play to the strengths of each student’s learning style for higher engagement in the process and better results.